skijit/notes/programming/maxmsp/max-gotchas.md

 ## Scopes
 - In objects like `v`, `pv`, `send`, `receive`...
     - Prefixing the name with '#0' in an abstraction will prepend a unique integer to the name (which is making it local)
-        - Doesn't work in subpatchers
+        - #0 Doesn't work in subpatchers
         - The '#1', '#2', etc. are used to reference arguments in the abstraction
-    - Prefixing the name with '-' (e.g. `send -foo`) will make the value local to that **instance of the patch** ([source](https://cycling74.com/forums/topic/local-sendreceive-within-the-same-patch-only/))
+    - Prefixing the name with '---' (e.g. `send ---foo`) will make the value local to that **instance of the patch** ([source](https://cycling74.com/forums/topic/local-sendreceive-within-the-same-patch-only/))
-        - This might only work in M4L patches (need confirmation)
+        - This only works in M4L patches (need confirmation)

+## BPatcher - Nutshell
+- Great for components and also as a top-level wrapper
+- To use:
+    - Create a `bpatcher` object in the parent patch
+    - Then go to the inspector for that object and select another patch for the property 'Patcher File'
+    - Set the Patching Rectangle property to size the patch properly
+    - Offset will move view of your bpatcher within the rectangle
+    - Set the property to open in presentation view for the internal patch
+    - You can use inlets and outlets as you normally would
+    - You can create as many instance of the bpatcher as you would like

 ## Patching Mechanics
 - To insert a new object between two connected objects: